economistgame/OptimClassifier/examples/index.md

 </tbody>
 </table>

-You can see in the table a different best parameters in bold font.
+You can see in the table a different best parameters in bold.
+For each parameter you get different results.

 Let's see the best model